strapi/strapi/docs/3.0.0-beta.x/concepts/concepts.md

 ## Queries

-Queries are a awayg to implement database agnostic queries in strapi's core or plugins.
+Queries are a way to implement database agnostic queries in strapi's core or plugins.

 ::: note
 Please refer to the [queries guide](../guides/queries.md) for more informations.